logzio/documentation/docs/shipping/Other/fluentd.md

 Multiline parsing only works with `in_tail` plugins.
 Refer to the [Fluentd documentation](https://docs.fluentd.org/parser/multiline) for more on this.
 :::

+Fluentd splits multiline logs by default.
+If your original logs span multiple lines, you may find that they arrive in your Logz.io account split into several partial logs.

+The Logz.io Docker image comes with a pre-built Fluentd filter plug-in that can be used to concatenate multiline logs.
+The plug-in is named `fluent-plugin-concat`, and it concatenate multiline log separated in multiple events.
+You can review the full list of configuration options in the [GitHub project](https://github.com/fluent-plugins-nursery/fluent-plugin-concat).

+The `in_tail` Input plugin allows Fluentd to read events from the tail of text files.

 Add the following code block to your `in_tail` plugin: